 Because some drugs can cause severe orthostatic hypotension, your doctor may first try reducing some of your medicine or may switch you to another type of medicine.
 If you have significant symptoms of orthostatic hypotension, and it is not possible to change your medications, then your doctor will likely treat the orthostatic hypotension itself.

 How Is Orthostatic Hypotension Treated?

-The first approach in treating orthostatic hypotension is to decrease the pooling of blood in the legs with the use of special stockings called compression stockings.
+Another approach in treating orthostatic hypotension is to decrease the pooling of blood in the legs with the use of special stockings called compression stockings.
 These tight stockings "compress" the veins in the legs, helping to reduce swelling and increase blood flow.
-There now are a number of companies that make these stockings in a wide variety of sizes, and they usually can be found at stores that sell medical supplies, as well as at some pharmacies.
+There are a number of companies that make these stockings in a wide variety of sizes, and they usually can be found at stores that sell medical supplies, as well as at some pharmacies.

 You should wear these stockings when you are up and about.
 You do not need to wear them when you are in bed.
-Further, it is recommend that you put the stockings on first thing in the morning while in bed and before getting up for your daily activities.
+Further, it is recommended that you put the stockings on first thing in the morning while in bed and before getting up for your daily activities.
 It is important that you do not let the stockings bunch, gather, or roll, since this can compress the veins too much and could harm circulation.
 You should always watch for signs of decreased circulation, which could include discoloration of the skin, as well as pain or cramping, and numbness of the lower legs and feet.

 If the stockings only provide some but not complete relief of symptoms, an abdominal binder can be used.
 The binder is another type of compression garment that is worn around the waist to help increase blood pressure.
-If these products fail to alleviate symptoms, certain drugs can be given to help increase blood volume.
+If these products fail to alleviate symptoms, certain drugs like florinefcan be given to help increase blood volume.
 If you are taking these drugs, be sure to watch for signs of too much fluid in the body, such as swelling, bloating, or difficulty breathing.
 If these symptoms occur, call your doctor immediately.